- Helping Children When a Family Member Has Cancer: Dealing With Treatment

 Our Dad is Getting Better (best for ages 5 to 12)

 Our Mom is Getting Better (best for ages 5 to 12)

 Couples Confronting Cancer: Keeping your Relationship Strong (for adults)

 American Cancer Society Complete Guide to Family Caregiving, 2nd Ed. (for adults)

 Cancer Really Sucks

-Has special online materials, including a virtual comic book for children about chemotherapy (Kemo Shark) and a video for kids about a mom with breast cancer
+Has online materials to help children cope with the diagnosis and treatment of a parent with cancer, including a virtual comic book for children about chemotherapy (Kemo Shark) and a video for kids about a mom with breast cancer

 Toll-free number: 1-800-899-2866 (If you get voicemail, leave a message to get a call back)

 A support network for children and teens who have a parent with cancer and for those who have lost a parent to cancer